omerfuyar/Code-Romeo/README.md

 * This project is a cross platform project to try out some new rendering libraries, techniques and design patterns in the C programming language.
 * I once tried out making a game engine in C++ but it was too complex and I wasn't knowing what I was doing.
 So I decided to try something similar in C. (I also don't like C++.
 I find it pretty powerful but too complex for my taste.
 Its also more fun to make your own stuff in C.)
 * This project do not have a structure like my previous projects (Core and App, Engine and Game).
 Instead I have focused on mostly doing one thing, just a game or whatever it is.
+* ReadMe sections for MacOS may not be right because I dont have a mac to test on it.

 ## Dependencies